In a Nutshell:

 Juno II black variant and an illustration of the massage rollers and blue arrows pointing left and right, up and down

-You almost never find a chair offered at this price point that features two advanced techniques, and we’ve seen less than a dozen chairs in total that offer Swedish as a technique.
+You rarely find a chair offered at this price point that features two advanced techniques, and we’ve seen less than a dozen chairs in total that offer Swedish as a technique.

-Unfortunately, access to the Swedish technique is blunted by the fact that this is only a 2D massage chair, so you’re not going to get as much out of that advanced technique (or Shiatsu, for that matter) as you would from a 3D chair.
+Unfortunately, access to the Swedish technique is blunted by the fact that this is only a 2D massage chair, so you do not get as much out of that advanced technique (or Shiatsu, for that matter) as you would from a 3D chair.

 That’s not the worst thing in the world, but it does make the chair “fiddly” and kind of annoying to use in the longer term.